 1. Provide opportunities for growth

 One of the very best strategies for successful employee engagement is providing opportunities for development and growth.
-Millennials are now more career driven than ever with studies showing that 72% of them say they value opportunities for career development, compared to the 52 percent for boomers and 64% for Gen-X. They want to become part of the leadership team and it’s important you provide opportunity for this.
+Millennials are now more career-driven than ever with studies showing that 72% of them say they value opportunities for career development, compared to the 52 per cent for boomers and 64% for Gen-X. They want to become part of the leadership team and it’s important you provide an opportunity for this.

 Providing real growth opportunities will demonstrate your commitment to your employees and prove that recruiting and hiring internally and being able to ‘climb the ladder’ is achievable.
 Allowing your staff to increase their knowledge level and expertise will impact the worker’s self-esteem and make them feel more valued as a member of the team and will avoid disengagement.
 This in turn will lead to higher employee engagement, satisfaction and happiness.